 Liability insurance requirements for two-wheeled vehicles vary by state.
-Although only Florida has an exception for motorcycles, a policy isn’t required in 26 states for mopeds.
+Although only Florida has an exception for motorcycles, a policy for mopeds isn’t required in 26 states.

 If you finance or lease a moped, the lender will likely require full insurance, including liability, comprehensive, and collision.